Interview with Tox

 How can users (technical or otherwise) help contribute to Tox?

 We greatly appreciate all efforts, no matter how small (we're even grateful for the grammar-related commits).
 If you know a programming language, and wish to help develop a client, you can visit https://wiki.tox.chat/Clients and see what you can offer.
 If you fluently speak a language other than English, and want to help translate Tox clients into other locales, browse our wiki at https://wiki.tox.chat for projects you could contribute to.

 We're also very interested in other's constructive criticism, as no project is ever perfect.
 Feedback is what fuels Tox, so if you have something to say, drop us a comment at email@example.com and we'll try our best to incorporate suggestions and improve from critique.
 Everyone can have a role in helping to push Tox forward, even if that just means telling your friends about us.

 What's the next big thing for Tox?

 We're currently working on implementing audio and video in all of the main Tox clients.
 It's a fairly momentous task, so it might take some time, but we feel it's imperative to have proper video calling in order to move forward.
-Due of the nature of Git and a large community, we're able to work on multiple tasks at once—group chatting, for example—but we're trying to focus most of our efforts on A/V.
+Due to the nature of Git and a large community, we're able to work on multiple tasks at once—group chatting, for example—but we're trying to focus most of our efforts on A/V.